flare891/rmslow/Drawings/PandL/README.md

 RequestType = GET
 PathParamter = {uuid}
 ```
-* Get specific event from database
+* Get a specific event from database

 ### Get All Events For GUIDE
 ```